torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 files, which is used almost exclusively by ``xfs_fsr`` to defragment files.
-The earliest form of this was the fork swap mechanism, where the entire contents of data forks could be exchanged between two files by exchanging the raw bytes in each inode fork's immediate area.
+The earliest form of this was the fork swap mechanism, where the entire contents of data forks could be exchanged between two files by exchanging the raw bytes in each ianalde fork's immediate area.
 When XFS v5 came along with self-describing metadata, this old mechanism grew some log support to continue rewriting the owner fields of BMBT blocks during log recovery.